leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/terminal_33.6kbps_phone.png" title="phone ui" >}}

-Picking up the phone and dialling the number you'd hear a warped version of initial beep from the ever popular dialup sequence you could hear way, waaaay back.
+Picking up the phone and dialling the number you'd hear a warped version of initial beep from the ever popular dialup sequence you would hear way, waaaay back (yeah, I remember those!).
 One of the hints Fitzy linked to was a recording of that exact sound here: <https://upload.wikimedia.org/wikipedia/commons/3/33/Dial_up_modem_noises.ogg>

 The words on the note next to the phone corresponded to different sections of the dialup sequence, but they were morphed making them hard to identify quickly.
 I opened the reference `.ogg` file in Audacity and started piecing together the bits needed.